Losant/losant-docs/docs/rest-api/overview.md

 ### Resources

-Each of the following is a resource on the Losant API, wrapping up functionality for a particular item or colletion.
+Each of the following is a resource on the Losant API, wrapping up functionality for a particular item or collection.
 See each resource documentation page for the particular actions that can be performed on that resource.

 *   [Application Key](/rest-api/application-key)